-The table below sets out the relevant page references for the financial statements for and the notes to the financial statements of Glencore International AG for the fiscal years ended 31 December 2015 and 31 December 2014, as set out in the respective annual reports.
+The table below sets out the relevant page references for the financial statements for and the notes to the financial statements of Glencore International AG for the fiscal years ended 31 December 2018 and 31 December 2017, as set out in the respective annual reports.

 Non-consolidated financial statements for the financial year ended 31 December

-2015: Page reference
+2018: Page reference

-Statutory Auditors' Report 6-7
+Report of the Statutory Auditor 6-7

-Financial Statements:

-Statements of Financial Position 8
+Statement of Financial Position 8

-Statements of Income 9
+Statement of Income.
+9

 Notes to the Financial Statements 10-19